LIM-Climate-Causality/storypy/docs/source/index.rst

 - customizable options for selecting remote drivers, target seasons, and climate variables or climatic‐impact drivers, the storypy provides flexibility and adaptability for various research and policy applications

-The ibicus documentation presented here provides a detailed overview of the different methods implemented, their default settings and possible modifications in parameters under `Documentation - ibicus.debias <reference/debias.html>`_, as well as a detailed description of the evaluation framework under `Documentation - ibicus.evaluate <reference/debias.html>`_ For a hands-on introduction to the package see our tutorial notebooks.

-The documentation also provides a brief introduction to bias adjustment and possible issues with the approach under `Getting started <getting_started>`_.
-For a more detailed introduction to bias adjustment, as well as an overview of relevant literature on existing methods and issues, we refer to our paper published in Geoscientific Model Development:

 How to cite: Alawode, R., Mindlin, J., Kretschmer, M........, 2024.

 Documentation